cloudbi/rails-bootstrap-app-theme/README.md

 ## License ##

-All original components of activo-rails are licensed under the MIT license:
+All original components of Rails Bootstrap App Theme-rails are licensed under the MIT license:

 Copyright (c) 2011, Blank Pad Development

-That doesn't cover the Activo theme itself, the FatCow icon set, or jQuery, which remain under their original licenses and the property of their original authors.
+That doesn't cover the Rails Bootstrap App Theme theme itself, the FatCow icon set, or jQuery, which remain under their original licenses and the property of their original authors.